litmuschaos/litmus-docs/website/docs/getting-started-setup-without-ingress.md

 > Where `172.17.0.3` is my NodeIP and `30385` is the frontend service PORT.
 If using a LoadBalancer, the only change would be to provide a `<LoadBalancerIP>:<PORT>`

-You should be able to see the Login Page of Litmus.
+You should be able to see the Login Page of Litmus ChaosCenter.
 The **default credentials** are

 ```yaml
 Username: admin